FumeLab/fume.net/README.md

 # fume.net

-The fume.net is framework for writing automated UI tests using C# and .Net.
+The fume.net is a framework for writing automated UI tests using C# and .Net.
 Framework is the result of synergized work of software and test developers in one mission:
-Give community solution for open-source, modern, flexible and awesome testing framework.
+Give community a solution for open-source, modern, flexible and awesome testing framework.

 ## Which pattern is the best to use with FumeLab?